Nov 29, 2022

 Do I have to register for a driving school?

 No. By law, you are not required to take driver training in order to obtain your driver’s licence.
 However, there are many advantages to going to driving school, and this is why it is highly recommended that you register for a ministry-approved driving course.

 Plus, there is the added bonus of you being eligible to fast track your G2 road test only 8 months after passing your G1 written test.
 Without driver training, you will have to wait 12 months.

 Why driver's education is important for new drivers

 Learning to drive the right way lays the groundwork for a life of being a safe and effective driver.
 Driving training is beneficial for a variety of reasons :

-- It allows you to get comfortable with driving and take a gradual approach to learning how to drive.
+- It allows you to get comfortable with driving and gradually learn how to drive.

-- You get the opportunity to get behind the wheel and practice all important driving skills.
+- You get the opportunity to get behind the wheel and practice important driving skills.

-- Driving school provides you with awareness for driving issues and situations you otherwise wouldn’t know.
+- Driving school provides you with awareness of driving issues and situations you otherwise wouldn’t know.

 - You receive driving instruction that is approved by the Ontario government.